JazzMan808/alexa_list_ha_import/README.md

 ## About This Repository

 This is a personal collection of Home Assistant Add-ons.
 This repository is a fork of [thiagobruch/HA_Addons](https://github.com/thiagobruch/HA_Addons) and contains personal modifications and fixes.
+The change to Infraviored Repo is the below: in the file scrapeAmazon.py parameters f"&openid.assoc_handle=gbflex" was modified to work with Amazon UK

 ## Add-ons